Samir-Rashid/smartclip/README.md

 > - Pathway 2: Design new medical devices and assistive solutions (e.g., innovative devices addressing unmet healthcare needs, new assistive technologies for specific disabilities).

+We optimized for cost by using LDO Voltage regulator.